rebing/graphql-laravel/README.md

 ]
 ```

 And that's it.
-You should be able to query GraphQL with a request to the url `/graphql` (or anything you choose in your config).
-Try a GET request with the following `query` input
+You should be able to query GraphQL with a POST request to the url `/graphql` (or anything you choose in your config).
+Try a POST request with the following `query` input

 ```graphql
 query FetchUsers {